 Blackboard content system

-Blackboard provides a personal storage area, accessible from the Blackboard Content Collection tab.
+Blackboard provides a personal storage area, accessible from the Blackboard Content Collection option under Tools.

-- All students have an allocation of 40Mb of storage space for the purpose of storing assignments and GDP materials for use in Blackboard.
+- All students have an allocation of 40Mb of storage space to store assignments and GDP materials for use in Blackboard.

 - It is not intended for long term general data storage.
 Guidance for students is available on the Blackboard support website.